 I completed that uncomfortable and embarrassing task the very next day and made my way back to base via bus.

-The first thing I adopted (and still wear to this day) were the Ben Franklin eyeglasses.
-I then added cargo shorts, T-shirts and too many pairs of Birkenstocks for someone who wasn’t living a more natural life style.
+The first style choice I adopted (and still wear to this day) were the Ben Franklin eyeglasses.
+I then added cargo shorts, T-shirts and too many pairs of Birkenstocks for someone who wasn’t living a far more natural life style.
 I even replicated the Doc Martens he wore when we hit the clubs each weekend.
 Of those additional fashion choices, only the shorts and T-shirts remain.
-The easy confidence with women didn’t happen until after I met my wife and remains a vestigial skill just now.
+The easy confidence with women didn’t happen until after I met my wife and remains a vestigial skill even now.

 Our venue of choice most weekends was Emerald City in Pacific Beach, a few blocks from the ocean.
 The DJ played a standard, if eclectic, mix of mid-nineties and older hits for a dance floor that filled up early with a mostly female crowd and stayed that way until closing.
-The second Megan to enter my life (the first being a fourth grade crush) happened when Pete sealed met her roommate Jessica on the dance floor one Friday night and we went to their hotel room to continue the party once the club closed around two.
+Megan #2 entered my life (the first being a fourth grade crush) when Pete sealed the deal with her roommate Jessica on the dance floor one Friday night, and we ended up in their hotel room to continue the party once the club closed around two.

 Right up to the moment I started looking for a way out, I was convinced I had found The One.